hindu-comm/weblogs/manasataramgini/2013/02/2013-02-10_the-end-of-the-heathens.md

 sitting still and at rest while the earth and the trees walked and moved.
-But that is how things are nowadays: when a man wishes to be clever he must needs invent something special, and the way he does it must needs be the best\!
+But that is how things are nowadays: when a man wishes to be clever he must needs invent something special, and the way he does it must needs be the best!
 The fool wants to turn the whole art of astronomy upside-down.
 However, as Holy Scripture tells us, so did Joshua bid the sun to stand still and not the earth.*”
 However, the “pratyakSha” of science kept repeatedly hammering on the “pramANa” of the pretapustaka, with the final blow coming much closer to our times with the publication of the evolutionary theory by Darwin.
 One would have thought that this blow the pretamata would have no leg to stand on.
 However, even that did not eradicate the pretamata.
 Rather, the two apparently contradictory trajectories continued to coexist in the mlechCha world with the strengthening a concept called the